2.1 Your budget

 Alternatively, use this Word version of the table: Budget grid

-The more you look at your spending, the more accurate you will be in judging the money you will need in retirement.
-When it comes to your pension, start by looking at how much the government will provide.
+The more aware you are of your spending, the more accurate you will be in judging the money you will need in retirement.